Wisconsin Highway 136: History

 A highway running near or along the Baraboo River from Reedsburg to Baraboo was designated when the state highway system was established in 1917 as part of WIS 33.
 In 1935, WIS 33 was rerouted to the north and the bypassed section was redesignated as WIS 136.
 A former WIS 136 designation running from the current route near North Freedom to Prairie du Sac was downgraded to a County Trunk Highway.

+In 2017, the route was extended onto the old US 12 route, when a freeway was built in Baraboo.

 WIS 159

 Wisconsin Highway 159 (WIS 159) was a highway that ran from US 12 south of Baraboo to the entrance of Devil's Lake State Park.
 The highway was first designated in 1924, as a connection between WIS 12 (later US 12) and WIS 123 near its southern terminus at Devil's Lake State Park.
 In 2016, WIS 123 was decommissioned and the section between WIS 159 and the Devil's Lake State Park entrance would become part of WIS 159.
 In 2017, it (along with the part of US 12 between it and WIS 136) was redesignated as part of WIS 136 after US 12 was bypassed near Baraboo.